Lache Seastrunk

-Lache J. Seastrunk (pronounced /'leik/; born July 29, 1991) is a former American football running back.
+Lache J. Seastrunk (pronounced /'leik/; born July 29, 1991) is an American former professional football running back.
 He played college football at Baylor.
-Seastrunk was drafted by the Washington Redskins in the sixth round of the 2014 NFL Draft.
+Seastrunk was selected by the Washington Redskins in the sixth round of the 2014 NFL draft.

-Early years
+Early life

 A native of Temple, Texas, Seastrunk attended Temple High School, where he finished his high school career with 4,127 yards and 52 touchdowns.
 He was a 2009 USA Today All-USA selection.
 Regarded as a five-star prospect by Rivals.com, he was listed as the No. 3 running back in the class of 2010.
 He played in the 2010 U.S. Army All-American Bowl.
 He chose Oregon over Auburn among others.

 The process of his recruitment was part of a 27-month NCAA investigation into alleged recruiting rules violations by Oregon in using a middleman, Willie Lyles, to secure both Seastrunk and LaMichael James for the Ducks; the results were three years' probation and taking away of three scholarships.

 Seastrunk was also a standout track athlete, he has personal bests of 10.50 seconds in the 100 meters and 6.60 meters in long jump during his preparatory track career.
 He clocked at 10.64 in the 100 meters as a sophomore and won the district meet that same year with a time of 10.77 seconds.
 He broke three Temple High School records (100 meters, 400 meters and long jump) as a 13-year-old eighth-grader.

 College career

 Seastrunk attended the University of Oregon for his freshman year.
 On August 20, 2011 it was reported that Seastrunk was granted a release from Oregon with plans to transfer to Baylor University.

 Before the end of the 2012 season, Seastrunk predicted he would win the Heisman Trophy next year and said "I know I am the best back in the country."
 Seastrunk finished the season with 1,012 yards on 131 carries but averaged 138.2 yards per game and scored five touchdowns during Baylor's 4-1 run to end the season.
 He did not win the Heisman Trophy.

-Seastrunk announced on January 6, 2014 that he would forgo his senior season and enter the 2014 NFL Draft.
+Seastrunk announced on January 6, 2014 that he would forgo his senior season and enter the 2014 NFL draft.